 At best, Crypto is a rental, the type of movie you can rent from Redbox (currently available) or online while completely forgetting about the film soon after.

-Perhaps one day, a film will strike the right cord when it comes to dealing with the hot topic issue of cryptocurrency.
+Perhaps one day, a film will strike the right chord when it comes to dealing with the hot topic issue of cryptocurrency.
 Until then, we will have to wait for a true crypto movie.